emarsden/pg-el/doc/src/installation.md

 ## Installing with package-vc-install

-You can install the library from the latest Github revision using:
+With Emacs 29, you can install the library from the latest Github revision (this requires git to be installed) using:

      (unless (package-installed-p 'pg)
         (package-vc-install "https://github.com/emarsden/pg-el" nil nil 'pg))